How to Check if a Company is in Liquidation

 Companies can shut down through liquidation (creditors’ voluntary liquidation) when they are insolvent, but liquidation can also be court ordered or through members’ voluntary liquidation.
 Liquidation involves the winding up of the company, with a liquidator being appointed to collect assets, sell off assets, and distribute the proceeds to creditors and shareholders.

-Other indicators of insolvency or trouble include the appointment of an administrator, receiver, and/or managing controller.
+Other indicators of insolvency include the appointment of an administrator, receiver, and/or managing controller.
 These are also a matter of public record and you can find out about these appointments if you search the relevant databases.

 Why check if a company is in liquidation